w314/notes/reactNotes/reactBasics.md

 #  if using with TypeScript
 npx create-react-app <app-name> --template typescrpipt

+# if you do not want a git repository use
+npx create-react-app <app-name> --template typescrpipt --no-git

 # create TypeScirpt config file if needed (it will be created with the method above)
 npc tsc --init